jonthorell/RetroLoversUnited/README.md

 This is taken for granted that the project is already hosted at GitHub.

-Code changes are regularily pushed into that repository using either Github Desktop or the cli command git using:
+Code changes are regularily pushed into that repository using either Visual Studio or the cli command git using:

-git add .
+1. git add .
-git commit -m "commit message" git push
+2. git commit -m "commit message"
+3. git push

 The steps for deployment to Heroku are: